What is Google E-A-T and How To Improve E-A-T

 - Easily Embed Google Maps, Videos and Images – embed Google Maps, YouTube videos and optimized images with metadata for SEO purposes

-- Proprietary WordPress Plugin adds Huge Features to Client Sites – Automatic reporting and syndication of ALL PR pickups to your clients Newsroom
+- Proprietary WordPress Plugin adds Huge Features to Client Sites – Automatic posting, reporting and syndication of ALL PR pickups to your clients Newsroom page

 - Press Releases Stay Live Indefinitely = Quantum Leap in Benefit & Value – Huge Differentiator with PR pickups staying live indefinitely on major media sites